jadejin0503/Simply-Business-Dissertation/README.md

 # Simply-Business-Dissertation
 This is the second project of my dissertation, which is related to the insurance industry.

-The aim of this project is to use NLP to deeply analyse the Financial Ombudsman Decisions (FOS) decision data and consumer complaints, extracting valuable insights to identify common patterns, reasons, and trends in customer complaints.
+This project aims to use NLP to deeply analyse the Financial Ombudsman Decisions (FOS) decision data and customer complaints, extracting valuable insights to identify common patterns, reasons, and trends in customer complaints.
 We also want to build binary classification models to predict the FOS decision.
-We hope the outcome can help Simply Business improve their product and customer satisfaction so that can reduce future disputes.
+We hope the outcome can help Simply Business improve its product and customer satisfaction so that can reduce future disputes.

 Public Data Source: https://www.financial-ombudsman.org.uk/decisions-case-studies/ombudsman-decisions